iter8-tools/iter8/mkdocs/docs/concepts/buildingblocks.md

 ***

 ## Applications and Versions
-Iter8 defines an application broadly as an entity that can be:

-1. instantiated (run) on Kubernetes,
-2. can be versioned, and
-3. for which metrics can be collected.
+Iter8 defines an application broadly as an entity that can be instantiated (run) on Kubernetes, that can be versioned, and for which metrics can be collected.

 ??? example "Examples"
     * A stateless K8s application whose versions correspond to `deployments`.
-    * A stateful K8s application whose versions correspond to `statefulsets`.
+    * A stateful K8s application whose versions correspond to `statefulSets`.
     * A Knative application whose versions correspond to `revisions`.
     * A KFServing inference service, whose versions correspond to model `revisions`.
     * A distributed application whose versions correspond to Helm `releases`.